guillermoojeda/guillermoojeda/README.md

 ### About me

-I hve recently finished a bootcamp course at SoyHenry to become a Full-Stack web developer.
+I am currently working as a Front End developer, but seeeking opportunities in the field of technology.
 Even though I have worked for 10 years in the field of agricultute, food industries and environmental sciences, I am passionate about programming and computer sciences.
 I also have experience in the fields of Geogreaphic Information Systems and Statistics.
-My main goals right now is to start my career in the field of technology.
+My main goal right now is to improve my career in the field of technology.

 ### Current activities

-* Currently  looking to work in the field of technology.
+* FrontEnd developer at TGL (Those.Guys.Labs).
-* Studying A full-stack web developrment program, at SoyHenry institute.
+* Studying and Learning!

 ### Interests

-Web Developing, Data Sciences, Geographic Information Systems.
+Web Developing, Data Sciences, Programming in general, Geographic Information Systems.

 ### Technologies I am familiarized with